Criticism of Islamism: Alleged conspiracies against Islam

 One complaint by a critic of this approach is that these "conspiracy theor[ies]" revolving around the "ready-to-wear devil" of the West mean that the West is not just malicious but in league with the devil (Shaytan).
 But if "every failure is the devil's work" then fighting it "is the same as asking God, or the devil himself (which is to say these days the Americans), to solve one's problems"; a situation that Olivier believes is "currently paralyzing Muslim political thought."

-Christian Crusades
+Interpretation of the Crusades

 The belief of some, such as Sayyid Qutb, that the Crusades were an attack on Islam, or at least "a wanton and predatory aggression" against Muslim countries from which Muslims developed a rightful mistrust of Christians/Europeans/Westerners, has been called into question.